- What is the Holy Communion?

 Only those who are baptized may receive the Holy Communion, for it is a spiritual fellowship between the Lord and His church.
 If someone has not been baptized in accordance with the Bible, he should not participate in the sacrament because his sins have not been washed away, and he does not yet belong to Christ.

 It is important to take the Holy Communion seriously and solemnly–knowing that we are partaking of the body and blood of our Lord Jesus Christ.
 When the Jews observed the Passover, they had to remove all leaven from their houses.
-In the same manner, we should repent of our sins when we partake of the Holy Communion to discern the Lord’s body (
+In the same manner, we should repent of our sins when we partake of the Holy Communion to discern the Lord’s body (1 Cor 11:27-29).
+Before the Communion, we need to examine ourselves, remove our grudges against anyone, ask the Lord to forgive our sins, and determine to live by Christ’s perfect example.

 The Lord Jesus referred to the blood in the Holy Communion as the “blood of the new covenant” (Mt 26:28).
 A covenant is a binding agreement between two or more parties, and this is God’s covenant with us: by the blood of Christ, given to us on the cross, we are now God’s children.

 As His children, we need to put our full trust in God.
 We must lead lives “fully pleasing [to] Him, being fruitful in every good work and increasing in the knowledge of God” (Col 1:10).
-That means keeping our lives free of the “yeast” of sin, as pure as Holy Communion (
+That means keeping our lives free of the “yeast” of sin, as pure as Holy Communion (1 Cor 5:7).
+By living a Christ-like life, we participate in the divine covenant.

 Jesus said, “He who eats My flesh and drinks My blood abides in Me, and I in him” (Jn 6:56).
 Every day you can live in Christ, and let Him live in you.
 How?
 By feeding on His word and being filled with His Spirit.
 Through daily Bible reading and prayer, you learn to listen to God and talk with God.
 You are strengthened by His Spirit.
 As you grow closer to the Lord, you will grow in His likeness in love, holiness, and humility.
 Ultimately, it is no longer you who live, but Christ lives in you (Gal 2:20).